cliffhall/in-app-pro-shop/docs/README.md

-# In-App Pro Shop
-An Ethereum blockchain-based system for in-app purchases implemented as ERC-721 non-fungible tokens.

-## Status
-Work in progress.

 ## Goal
 The goal of In-App Pro Shop is to allow Ethereum developers to add in-app purchases quickly with an existing system, and also to make it easy for